 Ecommerce in Russia

-Russia is, what their situation in Europe is concerned, a stranger it our midst.
+Russia is, what its situation in Europe is concerned, a stranger in our midst.
 It’s part European, it’s part Asian, but above all it’s Russia.
 It is one of those countries that together with the United States, China and the United Kingdom dominate international politics, economy and sports.

 |Population||143.7 million people|